greggman/vertexshaderart/README.md

     <iframe width="700" height="400" src="http://www.vertexshaderart.com/art/uqWtxuQpEkfxqWXCK" frameborder="0" allowfullscreen></iframe>

 The UI will be removed and there will put a ▶ icon to start it.
-This is because you probably don't want them to run automatically since they might be heavy.

-If you really do want it to play automatically add `?autoplay=true` to the URL.

 ## Contributing